 The doctor can provide treatment immediately thereafter.

 The images and the flow patterns will determine the conditions of the arteries.
 For example, the arteries may be 10% narrowed, 50% narrowed, or 75% narrowed.
-A normal result means there is no problem with the blood flow in the carotid arteries or the images of the arterial wall.
+A normal result means there is no problem with the blood flow in the carotid arteries or the images of the arterial wall and the likelihood for a stroke to strike is reduced.

 What Abnormal Results Mean

-An abnormal result means the artery may contain plaques at the wall of the carotid arteries.
+An abnormal result means the artery may contain plaques at the wall of the carotid arteries, which means a carotid artery stroke is possible.
 This is a sign of atherosclerosis in which the stenosis can be determined along with the flow pattern.
 Some severe narrowing may be asymptomatic and stenosis is more than 70%, then physician may obtain more imaging to:

 During the Procedure